The growth of organic fruit puree in India

 Organic fruit purees are manufactured from organic fruits that are naturally ripened and grown without the use of harmful chemicals.
 Our organic fruit purees are manufactured from organically certified farms.
 Our organic fruit purees are certified by the EU, USDA, and JAS certification bodies.
 A product can be claimed organic only when the certification bodies evaluate the manufacturers and issue a certificate to label their product as organic.

-The difference between conventional and organic agriculture lies in the origin of fertilizers and pesticides.
+The difference between conventional and organic fruit cultivation lies in the origin of fertilizers and pesticides.
 Pesticides and fertilizers must be of “natural origin” in organic fruits cultivation.
 For instance, the pesticides must be the products that can be extracted from natural minerals such as mineral copper sulfate.
-However, pesticides can be synthetic in traditional agriculture which is manufactured in laboratories.
+However, pesticides can be synthetic in traditional farming which is manufactured in laboratories.

 Organic farming regulation – labels and standards